 Genevieve V. Weaver, DVM, MPH

 I am a veterinarian on the island of Guam and currently work at a small animal hospital.
 I also assist the local aquarium and Department of Wildlife with any exhibit animals or injured wildlife.
 I have worked in the field of wildlife conservation in a variety of settings around the world over the last 20 years: field work, laboratories, zoos, aquaria, and wildlife sanctuaries.
 My undergraduate degree is in Environmental Biology from Columbia University.
 I received a DVM from Tufts University in 2004 and an MPH from the University of Iowa in 2010.
 I am currently in my last year of the MVetSci Conservation Medicine program at University of Edinburgh working on my dissertation project.
 I am interested in zoonotic diseases and have been especially curious about the tick-borne pathogens on Guam as I have seen devastating illness in animals.

-I am a lecturer at the University of Edinburgh where I am the Programme Director of the Conservation Medicine MVetSci and One Health MSc programmes.
-I qualified as a veterinarian in 1996 and gained extensive experience in first-opinion clinical practice.
-I obtained a PhD in wildlife epidemiology from the Centre for Tropical Veterinary Medicine and have field experience working with free-ranging wildlife populations in southern Africa and the UK.
-My broad research interests include wildlife disease epidemiology, conservation and disease transmission across the wildlife/livestock/human interface.
-I have specialist expertise in the ecology of African trypanosomiasis in wildlife populations and I am chair of the Scientific Advisory Panel for the South of Scotland Golden Eagle Project.
-I have lectured internationally and published in international peer-reviewed journals.
+I am a Senior Lecturer at the University of Edinburgh where I am the Programme Director of the MVetSci Conservation Medicine and MSc One Health programmes.
+I qualified as a veterinarian in 1996 and completed a PhD in wildlife epidemiology from the Centre for Tropical Veterinary Medicine in 2009.
+I have field experience working with free-ranging wildlife populations in southern Africa and the UK.

 - $2,500Total Donations